About inMusic and Jack O’Donnell

 In 2005, returning to the turnaround trend, O’Donnell purchased another iconic brand: Akai Professional, one of the world’s most influential manufacturers of music production gear and creator of the legendary MPC.
 Harnessing the power of advancing technology, Akai Professional’s production tools remain staples of modern music both in the studio and on stage.

 In 2007, MixMeister was acquired, adding the first dedicated software company to the group and foreshadowing things to come.
 From very early on, O’Donnell recognized the implications of the Digital Revolution for music-making and began gearing each brand’s product offerings accordingly through strategic partnerships and the targeting of future acquisitions.

 In 2010, Alto Professional, a little-known live sound company based in Italy, was added to the group and has since become a leader in live sound reinforcement, adopting the same intense spirit of innovation that pervades each inMusic brand.

-Sonivox, a developer of premium virtual instruments, was purchased in 2012, closely followed by two of the largest acquisitions to date: AIR Music Technology, the groundbreaking developers of acclaimed, industry-standard virtual instruments and audio processing tools, and M-Audio, the world’s largest manufacturer of keyboard controllers and a category leader in studio monitors and computer recording tools for musicians.
+In 2012, Sonivox, a developer of premium virtual instruments, was purchased, closely followed by two of the largest acquisitions to date: AIR Music Technology, the groundbreaking developers of acclaimed, industry-standard virtual instruments and audio processing tools, and M-Audio, the world’s largest manufacturer of keyboard controllers and a category leader in studio monitors and computer recording tools for musicians.